-We have now changed the order of the factors according to the comment to reflect trends in estimated C^
+We have now changed the order of the factors reflecting trends in estimated oxidation and volatility.

 11) It is difficult to see how the relative contribution of the factors change with time in Fig 2.
 Add the "unstacked" factor time series to the SI material.
 This will help especially with interpreting the T ramp experiments.